Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Excitation of single modes driven by parallel pumping

 It is apparent that the above definition guarantees $e_h\leq 1$.
 Now, recalling the threshold for parametric resonance expressed by eq.\eqref{eq:threshold field parametric resonance}, one can reinterpret it in terms of the ellipticity (we only report the expression for $\omega_h>0$):

-Equation \eqref{eq:threshold vs ellipticity} immediately tells that, in order to have parametric resonance, one needs asymmetric bodies such that $\omega_{0y}\neq\omega_{0z}$, which rules out circularly-polarized linear motion which would occur, for instance, if $D_y=D_z$ (e.g. rotationally-symmetric (spheroidal) magnetic body around the $x$-axis).
+Equation \eqref{eq:threshold vs ellipticity} immediately tells that, in order to have parametric resonance, one needs asymmetric bodies such that $\omega_{0y}\neq\omega_{0z}$, which rules out circularly polarized precessional motion that would occur, for instance, if $D_y=D_z$ (e.g. rotationally-symmetric (spheroidal) magnetic body around the $x$-axis).
 The relationship between eigenmodes norms and ellipticity offers the possibility to recover the classical expressions for parametric thresholds reported in literature (see, for instance, ref.\cite{Gurevich2020}).

-Now we look for the excitation conditions in terms of amplitude and frequency of the external field suitable to trigger the parametric instability.